 - Résumé: A concise résumé (no more than 4 pages) including your professional and educational experience

 - Two letters of recommendation (for the Regular Admission process only, not required for the Accelerated Admission option) .
 Please submit email addresses for the people you wish to use for letters of recommendation, and they will be notified and asked to submit their recommendations online.
 These recommendations (from current and former employers, clients or educators) should attest to your readiness for graduate study and to the nature of your post-baccalaureate professional experience.

-- Payment method for the $65 Graduate School application fee
+- Payment information for the $65 Graduate School application fee

 3. Request that the following items be sent directly to Penn State from testing centers, using Penn State's Institution Code (2660):

 - If you are applying via the Regular Admission process, official GRE (Graduate Record Examination) test scores should be submitted directly from the testing center using Penn State's Institution Code: 2660.
 Applicants with at least three years of professional work experience may request that the GRE requirement be waived.
 If you satisfy that requirement and want to waive the GRE, please write a sentence to that effect in the notes section of the graduate school application.

 - Official TOEFL/IELTS scores (if you are an International Student).
 For more details, please see International Students below.

 - Application due dates for the Regular Admission process are on January 15, May 15, and September 15.

 - All application materials for the Regular Admission process must be received by those dates in order for your application to be considered.
 Please contact us if you have questions about what we've received from you so far.

 - Admissions decisions are emailed to applicants on March 1, July 1, and November 1 for each respective Regular Admission cycle.